For unsuspecting marketers, the rise of User Generated Content marketing may seem like a sudden takeover.

 And there’s no doubt that a bulk of those shoppers regularly purchases via mobile and social media.

 Think about it.
 It’s obvious that the public at large is glued to their smartphones.
-Mobile web usage has recently surpassed that of desktops, and the numbers tell us that those same users aren’t afraid to spend.
+Mobile web usage has recently surpassed that of desktops.
+And, as of the third quarter in 2020, PCs were still ahead in terms of actual sales, but smartphones were the winners in terms of eCommerce website visits.

 Rather than smacking social buyers with ads and sales messages, UGC allows brands to sell subtly.

-This post from Fitbit is a prime example of how a user-submitted photo can be used just as effectively as a product page:
+This post from Fitbit is a prime example of how a user submitted photo can be used just as effective as a product page:

 No flashy “buy now” messages.